codefori/vscode-ibmi/docs/README.md

 ## Installation

-From  VS Code Marketplace:  [Code-for-ibmi](https://marketplace.visualstudio.com/items?itemName=HalcyonTechLtd.code-for-ibmi)
+From the Visual Studio Code Marketplace: [Code for IBM i](https://marketplace.visualstudio.com/items?itemName=HalcyonTechLtd.code-for-ibmi)

 Or from the Extensions icon in the Activity Bar (on the left):
 ![assets/install_01,png](assets/install_01.png)

 ### Recommended Extensions

-- [RPGLE language tools](https://marketplace.visualstudio.com/items?itemName=HalcyonTechLtd.vscode-rpgle) - Adds functionality to improve writing RPGLE.
-- [IBMi Languages](https://marketplace.visualstudio.com/items?itemName=barrettotte.ibmi-languages) - Syntax highlighting for RPG, RPGLE, CL, and DDS.
-Is usually installed automatically.
-- [IBM i Development Pack](https://marketplace.visualstudio.com/items?itemName=HalcyonTechLtd.ibm-i-development-pack) - a curated set of extensions built on or adding value to Code for IBM i.
+It's recommended you also install the [IBM i Development Pack](https://marketplace.visualstudio.com/items?itemName=HalcyonTechLtd.ibm-i-development-pack), a curated set of extensions built on or adding value to Code for IBM i.
+This includes database tools, RPGLE tools, COBOL tools, and more.

 ## Quick Start Guide